OctopusDeploy/People/Engineering.md

 ## Solution Architect

 > I am a well-rounded developer, architect and problem solver.
-I can be trusted to take a brand new idea from inception to production with a small group of people.
+I can be trusted to take a brand new idea from inception to production.

-### I am trusted to lead a small team (of up to 3) to ship a brand new idea to production with limited supervision
+### I am trusted to ship a brand new idea to production with limited supervision

-- I can confidently step outside my comfort zone and adapt quickly to new team situations.
+- I can confidently step outside my comfort zone and adapt quickly to new situations.
 - I am comfortable diving head-first into moderately risky situations with relatively little upfront information and oversight.
 - I am confident making architectural decisions taking concerns like infrastructure, identity management, security, scalability, concurrency, and maintainability into consideration.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.
 - I am comfortable building a product vision based on the needs of multiple customers, regardless of whether this involves technology or otherwise.
-- I am proficient at leading software projects using agile practices.
-- I can confidently and charismatically pitch ideas, positively influencing my team to take decisive action based on reaching consensus.
+- I can confidently and charismatically pitch ideas, positively influencing people to take decisive action based on reaching consensus.
 - I am an adept communicator, and can effectively steer technical and non-technical conversations to positive outcomes over any medium.

-### I help our team focus on delivering value to our customers
+### I focus on delivering value to our customers

 - I invest in sustainable delivery, maintaining professional standards and striking a pragmatic balance between idealistic purity and business pressures.
 - I am typically the first to take responsibility for reducing waste in our process.
 - I am comfortable performing business analysis work.
 I help clarify our product vision and turn it into an ordered product backlog, or other form of requirements, collaborating with others to reach a shared understanding of what should be built, including acceptance criteria.
-- I recognise problems with my team and proactively engage with other people to prevent or resolve them quickly.
+- I recognise problems and proactively engage with other people to prevent or resolve them quickly.

 ### I am investing back into Octopus